Xalkori Capsules is a brand of medicine containing the active ingredient crizotinib.

 What XALKORI does

-XALKORI is used to treat a rare type of lung cancer caused by a problem in a gene called ALK.
+XALKORI is used to treat a rare type of lung cancer caused by a problem in a gene called anaplastic lymphoma kinase (ALK).

 XALKORI may slow or stop the growth of this type of lung cancer.